Split-Flows: Measure Transport and Information Loss Across Molecular Resolutions: RELATED WORK

 Solving the inverse problem of backmapping is a central challenge in multiscale molecular modeling \cite{Peter2009}.
 Mirroring trends across many scientific domains, data-driven methods increasingly replace traditional handcrafted algorithms, such as those by \cite{Rzepiela2010}, and \cite{Wassenaar2014}, which predict approximate fine-grained configurations from coarse inputs, followed by costly refinement.
 Early approaches, such as \cite{Stieffenhofer2020}, \cite{Li2020}, and \cite{Wang2022}, leverage generative adversarial networks and variational autoencoders to generate fine-grained samples, without the need for post hoc refinement. \cite{Shmilovich2022} extend this line of work by incorporating information along reconstructed simulations to ensure temporal consistency.
 More recent methods by \cite{Jones2023}, \cite{ferguson2025flowback, Berlaga2025}, and \cite{UgarteLaTorre2025} adopt multi-step samplers, i.e., continuous normalizing flows and diffusion models, enabling generalization to unseen structures through residue-wise processing and transferable coarse-graining schemes.
 While these models emphasize energetic plausibility, transferability, or dynamical consistency, they do not establish a probabilistic link between resolutions and therefore miss key statistical properties of the coarse-graining map.
 Our method addresses this limitation.

 Normalizing flows, introduced by \cite{rezende2015flows} in discrete form, map complex data distributions to simple latents.
 The continuous-time formulation of \cite{Chen2018} improves expressiveness but initially lacks a tractable training procedure.
-Flow matching \cite{Lipman2023} resolves this by replacing maximum likelihood with a quadratic regression objective for the underlying velocity field, enabling efficient training of continuous flows.
+Flow matching \cite{Lipman2023} resolves this by replacing maximum likelihood with a quadratic regression objective for the underlying velocity field, enabling efficient training of continuous normalizing flows.
 Modern formulations of flow matching, particularly those by \cite{Albergo2023} and \cite{Tong2024}, generalize normalizing flows to define a measure transport between arbitrary pairs of distributions.
 Most similar to our approach, \cite{Albergo2023data} apply this framework to image super-resolution and in-painting.
-See also \cite{Brehmer2020} for a tangentially related perspective.
 We build on this modern interpretation of continuous normalizing flows to connect molecular configurations across resolutions.

-Mapping entropy, first introduced by \cite{Foley2015} in the context of molecular modeling, provides an information-theoretic measure of the loss incurred when representing a system at reduced resolution.
-Its utility spans a wide range of applications.
-For example, \cite{Kidder2024} use mapping entropy to identify high-quality representations of the structural protein actin, while \cite{Giulini2020, Giulini2024} develop a coarse-graining software suite that operationalizes the concept. \cite{Armstrong2012} and \cite{Jin2023} establish connections between mapping entropy and the consistency of dynamical behavior across resolutions, while \cite{Mussi2025} disentangle entropic and energetic contributions to observables in coarse-grained simulations.
-Beyond molecular systems, \cite{Holtzman2022} demonstrate its broader relevance by applying it to spin models and low-dimensional descriptors of financial markets.
-While prior studies rely on application-specific methodologies, split-flows provide a rigorous and general framework for computing mapping entropies across diverse systems and reduction strategies.
+Mapping entropy, introduced by \cite{shell2008entropy} and subsequently formalized by \cite{Rudzinski2011,Foley2015}, quantifies the information lost when a fine-grained system is represented at reduced resolution.
+As such, it provides a principled criterion for analyzing coarse-grained representations.
+Prior work has used mapping entropy to characterize the entropic structure of coarse-grained models \cite{Kidder2021}, to identify informative mappings for specific systems such as actin \cite{Kidder2024}, and to study the extent to which structural reduction preserves dynamical behavior across resolutions \cite{Armstrong2012,Jin2023}.
+It has also been used to disentangle entropic and energetic contributions to collective variables \cite{Mussi2025}, implemented in practical coarse-graining software frameworks \cite{Giulini2020,Giulini2024}, and applied beyond molecular modeling to settings such as spin systems and low-dimensional financial descriptors \cite{Holtzman2022}.
+Despite this breadth of applications, existing approaches are often tailored to particular models or system classes.
+By contrast, split-flows provide a general and rigorous framework for computing mapping entropies across a broad class of systems and reduction strategies.